lizconway/Command-WebService/README.md

 # WebService
-Web Service to serve commandments and their translations for consumption in JSON data format.
+A CodeIgniter generated Web Service to serve commandments and their translations for consumption in JSON data format.
 For use by the Ten Commandments app.

 This web service takes data from a database and exposes it a JSON object.